-It was not the first time wildlife has emerged from cover to allow us closer visual access.
-Certain critters announce themselves quite deliberately, maintaining a safe distance and seeming to await the cameras.
-We conclude this is learned behavior.
-More often than once, we are sure, previous visitors have left offerings to reward this “experience with wildness,” reinforcing the behavior.
-More recently, a scrub jay perched on a steel fence post directly in front of us holding a tantalizing red acorn in its beak.
-It turned repeatedly to face us, seeming to offer a trade.
+We’re seeing more trail performers these days.
+We suspect it’s all about learned behavior and just about any species seems to be able perform it—deer, squirrels, lizards, birds, coyotes.
+More often than once, we suspect, previous visitors have left offerings to reward this kind of “experience with wildness,” of course reinforcing the behavior.
+More recently, along a hiking trail on the California coast, a scrub jay swooped onto a steel fence post directly in front of us, holding a tantalizing red acorn in its beak (←link to the blog).
+The jay turned repeatedly to face us, seeming to offer a trade.
 Did we have anything yummier in our back packs?
-The jay gave us several minutes to dig into our trail bars, but all we had were camera shutters.
-The clever bird saw more advantage in nearby backyards and took took flight with its acorn currency.
+This handsome bird was patient, giving us several minutes to dig into our trail bars, but all we had were camera shutters.
+It eventually saw better sales opportunities in the nearby backyards and finally took flight with its precious acorn currency.